Learn the details of building on the Vonage Video API platform.

 Monitoring session activity from your app server.

-Remove clients or force them to stop publishing a stream.
+Remove clients, force them to stop publishing a stream, or mute a stream's audio.

 Sending text and data to other clients in the session.

-Lets you record, save, and retrieve OpenTok sessions.
+Lets you record, save, and retrieve Vonage Video API sessions.

-Connect an OpenTok session to your SIP gateway.
+Connect a Vonage Video API session to your SIP gateway.

 Optimizations for voice-only sessions.